egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 }
 ```

-If we keep the `shapes` unsorted we'll end up with `~88000ns/op`, however if we sort the slice based on the types it'll run at `~39000ns/op`, or \~2x faster.
+If we keep the `shapes` unsorted we'll end up with `~88us/op`, however if we sort the slice based on the types it'll run at `~39us/op`, or \~2x faster.

-# Memory Closeness
+## Memory Closeness

 > Pay attention when you have over 5% memory accesses outside 5MB range.

-One other common thing is to consider the cache hierachy.
-You can roughly assume that, if your memory accesses only use 5MB of memory, then they will be in L2 cache -- most of the time.
+Another important CPU feature is cache hierarchy.
+CPU-s have multiple places of to store data closer to the CPU.
+The closer it is, then the less time CPU-s need to wait for RAM.
+As an approximation, if your memory accesses only use 5MB of memory, then they will be in L2 cache... most of the time.
 The specifics will vary from processor to processor.

 You can read more on the effects of memory hierarchy in http://igoro.com/archive/gallery-of-processor-cache-effects/.

-Many of the cache-oblivious are designed to take into account the memory hierarchy.
-Effectively, they design data-structures to look at fewer cache-lines, but maybe at the cost of more cpu instructions.
+Many of the cache-oblivious algorithms and data-strcutures are designed to take into account the memory hierarchy.
+Sometimes it's useful to redo some calculations than to fetch the result from a table.

-# Data Closeness
+## Data Closeness

-> If you only access 5% of the data most of the time, then add a cache.
+> If you only access 5% of the data, most of the time, then add a cache.

 You can also reinterpret the "5% heuristic" for data slightly differently.
 There are quite a few data-structures to bring data the closer.
 It's quite widely known that data access patterns are not randomly uniform.